#101—From the Flight Deck: Indescribable Beauty

 USS Kitty Hawk (CV-63) port side view sunset.

-Photo credit: PH3 E. Martens.
+Photo credit: PH3 John Sullivan.

 No two sunsets (or sunrises) are the same and with the glory of God’s beauty, the various combinations of oranges, yellows, reds, peaches, and every hue and shade in between were… well, breathless.
 Throw in all that reflection off the ocean surface and it’s a sailor’s cocktail, waiting to be drunken in.